 The morning after breakfast, we will drive to the silk city and educational capital Rajshahi and we will stay two days and visits -

-- Shah Mukdom Tomb: Shah Makhdum is a sufi saint of Islam.
-He is spread of Islam with the method of Sufism of Northwest part of Bangladesh is called Greater Rajshahi Region.
+- Shah Mukdom Tomb: Shah Makhdum is a Sufi saint of Islam.
+He is spread Islam with the method of Sufism of Northwest part of Bangladesh is called Greater Rajshahi Region.
 In 1287 AD, he came from Baghdad with his elder brother and spent the rest of his life for the spread of Islam.

 - Khaniya Dighi Mosque: Also Rajbibi Mosque, it was built in 1490 and is in excellent condition.
 It has some ornately decorated walls, embellished primarily with terracotta floral designs.
 The dome is particularly fascinating and is in perfect architectural unison with the gracefully proportioned building.

 - Takkhana complex: Tahkhana Complex is located on the bank of a pond called Zahedulbala near Chhoto Sona Mosque.
 This complex is two-storied.
 On the first floor have 17 rooms of which two are octagonal.
-The octagonal room was used for performing Salah, & the rest for different purposes, viz-saloon, recreation, dining, meeting hammam etc. from the two views regarding the construction of this building.
-Firstly, Shah Shuja used to come and stay here during his administrative visit, rest and recreational purpose and to meet his spiritual guide Shah Niamatullah (R).
+The octagonal room was used for performing Salah, & the rest for different purposes, viz-saloon, recreation, dining, meeting hammam, etc. from the two views regarding the construction of this building.
+Firstly, Shah Shuja used to come and stay here during his administrative visit, rest, and recreational purpose and to meet his spiritual guide Shah Niamatullah (R).
 Secondly, to provide residential accommodation to Shah Niamatullah (R) during the year 1655 AD.
 A mosque and tomb of Shah Niamatullah (R) are located on the north-west and north of the building respectively.

 - Silk weaving Factory & Mango orchards: Rajshahi district is famous for Mango and Silk, in summer you see mango everywhere, travelling to chaptai you will cross so many mango orchards. garden and markets.
 Also here you can go and visit the silk weaving villages

 - Boat Ride on Padma / Ganges & time of island villagers: the famous Ganges arrives in Bangladesh from India, it’s named the Padma.
 It became a famous tourist destination for locals, especially in the afternoon.
-We will also do an afternoon boat cruise in Padma river and cross the river to visit the last village at the Bangladesh India international border. enjoy the sunset and back to the city
+We will also do an afternoon boat cruise in the Padma river and cross the river to visit the last village at the Bangladesh India international border. enjoy the sunset and back to the city

-- Varendra Research museum: this museum is the richest in Bangladesh for the collection of all the dynasty arts effects including Islamic inscriptions on bricks, stones etc
+- Varendra Research museum: this museum is the richest in Bangladesh for the collection of all the dynasty arts effects including Islamic inscriptions on bricks, stones, etc

 Day 06: Khulna Drive & UNESCO Heritage Mosque City Bageraht